Pont-Farcy, Calvados, France

 The historian Dominique Doublet, himself a descendant od the Farcy family, has been most generous in sharing his remarkable discoveries in France and England, some of which directly concerns Pont-Farcy's mediaeval past.
 A copy of his work is deposited with the Archives Départementales de la Manche at St Lô.

 For many years Henri Letellier has been generous friend and guide.
 Formerly a farmer, Henri has devoted much of his retirement to recording Pont-Farcy's history and the memories of many of its inhabitants.
 His work, in words and photographs, ranges from mills, bread-ovens and wells to the memories of local contemporaries who served in Algeria.
 He has exhibited much of his work and published some of it.
-Pont-Farcy notoriously places little value on its heritage, but will one day find Henri Letellier's work a fascinating and invaluable resource.
-Many thanks also to André Lelouvier for his memories.
+Pont-Farcy is not renowned for the importance it places on its heritage, but Henri Letellier's work will one day provide a fascinating and invaluable resource.
+Many thanks also to André Lelouvier for his memories of the town in the 1960s.

-The author also thanks the following for generously providing some of the photographs illustrating this page.
+The author would like to thank the Mayor and conseil municipale of Pont-Farcy for permission to reproduce scans of the 1832 cadastre, digital copies of which have been offered to the commune for archival safe-keeping.
+Thanks are also extended to the following for generously providing some of the photographs illustrating this page.
 They include: Henri Letellier, Jean Delafontaine and Georges de Coupigny.

 Pont-Farcy ca 1900-50 Further images, ca 1900-1950, illustrating subjects on this page